color

 |String| -> Color

-Creates a color from the given hex triplet string, e.g. '#7fee80'.
+Creates a color in the sRGB color space from the given hex triplet string, e.g. '#7fee80'.

 The # prefix is optional, and the 3 digit shorthand version (e.g. '#7e8') can also be used.